chakra-ui/chakra-ui/.changeset/little-hounds-drum.md

 "@chakra-ui/popover": patch
 ---

-Do not open the popover with a mouse click if trigger is hover.
+Fix issue where popover opens when mouse click opens the popover and trigget is set to `hover`.